cmausley/Markdown_Exercise/QMBA.md

 * `Get-MailboxDatabase  $mdbGuid`
     * This will locate where the mdb is mounted

 4. Check Geneva dashboard in the "Top Machines" chart at top queued hub server.
-If the machine's queued message count is close to forest queued messages count, this is a hot hub issue.
+If the machine's queued message count is similar to the forest queued messages count, this is a hot hub issue.

     a.
 Retrieve the last error of the queued messages to locate why messages were deferred in the delivery queue.
         `$q = get-queue -Server  BN3PR00MB0178  -Filter "DeliveryType -eq 'HttpDeliveryToExo'"`